-Focus on the Experience
+Focus on the Experience This Christmas

 Children often unknowingly put pressure on their parents to buy them the latest electronic gadgets and fashion trends so they can keep up with their peers.
 Instead of feeling stressed at Christmas about not being able to afford these high-priced items for everyone in your family, consider giving them an experience with a fun Christmas tradition.

-Many times you can find a family package rate, or discount tickets.
+Many times you will find a family package rate, or discount tickets.
 Think of how much fun you will have piling into the family car, driving along a lake or other venue where there is a spectacular display of lights.

 Crank up the Christmas tunes on the radio as you drive along, and you will be giving your children a wonderful, priceless holiday experience that they will always remember.

 Give Practical Gifts

-For example, a reasonably priced gift idea might be an Ingenuity baby rocker, bouncer, or playard.
+For example, a reasonably priced gift idea might be a baby rocker, bouncer, or playpen.
 These all make wonderful gifts for both baby and mom that they will be able to use all year long.

 Add a Personal Touch